deviceTRUST/Configurations/MultiHop/1-ManagedHops/README.md

 This configuration can be applied to deviceTRUST Agents in a Multi-Hop scenario where a licensed deviceTRUST Agent is deployed on every hop along the chain.
 It does, thus, cater mainly for Multi-Hop scenarios in the internal networks of deviceTRUST customers.
 The "managed hops" scenario can be implemented with the deviceTRUST standard components.
 It gives full flexibility of the multi-hop path and the data to be evaluated.

-Contains the configuration as described in https://app.hubspot.com/knowledge/7075732/edit/93463466337
+Contains the configuration as described in ([our knowledge base article](https://app.hubspot.com/knowledge/7075732/edit/93463466337))

 ![1 - Managed Hops](../../_assets/images/multi-hop/1-ManagedHops/01_Architecture.png)